NOAA-ORR-ERD/PyNUCOS/README.rst

 It also includes many common units for general use.

+NOTE: NUCOS does NOT *properly* manage physical quantities -- rather it is helpful for working with units in the sloppy way humans often do.
+For example "pounds" is considered a unit of mass and can be converted, e.g. into kilograms -- this IS NOT PYSICALLY correct, but it is useful.

+It also handles "units" that are strictly dimensionless -- like mass fraction: e.g. g/kg.
+This is useful as you can convert to other dimensionless "units" like percent.
+But it does make the distinction between, e.g. mass fraction and volume fraction, so you can't convert between g/kb and ml/l, for example.

 There are also a few utilities that are not strictly unit conversion:

 - Converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)